MichaelPaulukonis/PoeticalBot/README.md

  - heijinian leading spaces
  - mesostics
  - news-text importer (one of the original ideas)
+ - (optionally) replace the syllable-detection algorithm in jgnoetry
+  - at a minimum, extract it for unit-testing

 Boringly, I continue to work with unit-tests and code-coverage, and other dull things instead of the "cool" poetry generation _all the time_.
 So sue me.